 Understandably, you get premium performance with this subscription plan, but you have to be ready to pay its premium price, too.

-This could be a good option if you’re a large enterprise that regularly handles high traffic.
+This is a good option if your business is a large enterprise that regularly handles high traffic.
 It’s also great for those who want complete control over the hosting environment, such as businesses in more regulated industries like healthcare or finance.

 For this guide, I’ll suggest you choose the premium shared hosting plan that’s preselected.
 However, if you prefer other plans, you can easily select them to customize how you set up your free domain name and pay for hosting to go along with it.